cgtopher/obsidian-sync/Arbor Interview/Mini RFC Camunda Workflow Engine.md

 ## Unresolved questions

 - What format should the pages use for rendering data?
 This should be something something that could be deserialized into Java objects for validation purposes.
+	- [JSONForms](https://jsonforms.io/) is being considered for this purpose
 - Should page data be embedded in the form definitions or separately in its own table, and side-by-side with the BPMN in the deployment request?